cjohnson318/cjohnson318.github.io/_posts/2024-10-10-exponential-moving-averages.markdown

 ![Exponential Moving Averages](/assets/images/exponential-moving-average.png)

 Here, we can plot the MACD curve, and the difference between the MACD curve and the MACD Signal curve.
-On interpretation of this difference is that nagative values suggest a bear market, while positive values suggest a bear market.
+One interpretation of this difference is that negative values suggest a bear market, while positive values suggest a bear market.

 {% highlight python %}